swapsmax/peach/README.md

 ### Built With (TO BE UPDATED)

-Here is a list of softwares and languages used in the development of the web app.
+Here is a list of softwares, languages and frameworks used in the development of the web app.

 * Visual Studio Code
 * HTML